iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 | [`issuer`](https://www.w3.org/TR/vc-data-model/#issuer) | The ID or URI of the credential issuer.[^2] | ✖ |
 | `requireSignature` | Request that the verifier sign its [`presentation-request`](#presentation-request) with a proof.
 It is RECOMMENDED that the holder issues a `problem-report` if the verifier does not sign the message when this is true. | ✖ |

-[^1] The types MAY be underspecified to preserve privacy but MUST always include the most general types.
+[^1] The types MAY be underspecified to preserve privacy but SHOULD always include the most general types.
 For example, a credential with the types `["VerifiableCredential", "DriversLicence", "EUDriversLicence", "GermanDriversLicence"]` could be specified as `["VerifiableCredential", "DriversLicence"]`.

 [^2] The issuer is OPTIONAL as the holder may not want to reveal too much information up-front on the exact credentials they possess; they may want a non-repudiable signed request from the verifier first?